bandprotocol/bandchain-docs-archived/docs/technical-specifications/how-to-join-as-a-validator.md

     --chain-id $CHAIN_ID
 ```

-After became a validator, the validator node will be shown on [CosmoScan](https://cosmoscan.io/validators).
+Registered validators can be found on [CosmoScan](https://cosmoscan.io/validators).

 ### Step 3.3: Register Reporters and Become Oracle Provider

-Now, Yoda have multiple reporters.
-In order to register the reporters to be owned by the validator, the following commands should be run.
+Yoda contains multiple reporters.
+You will need to register the reporters in order to help the validator submit transactions of reporting data.

-Firstly, reporter accounts must be create on Bandchain by supplying some small amount of BAND tokens.
+Firstly, reporter accounts must be create on BandChain by supplying some small amount of BAND tokens.

 ```bash
 # Send 1uband from a wallet to each reporter.